Is Biergarten at Epcot worth it?

 Currently a family style meal at Biergarten in Epcot is priced at $46 for adults, $25 for children aged 3-9, and FREE for anyone under the age of 3!

-As we explained earlier, it’s a fixed price family-style menu, so you’ll pay the same price no matter how much you eat!
+As I explained earlier, it’s a fixed price family-style menu, so you’ll pay the same price no matter how much you eat!

 And yes, non-alcoholic beverages are included, and alcoholic beverages can be purchased a la carte (see above).

-Does the menu change for lunch or dinner at Biergarten Epcot?
+Does the menu change for lunch or dinner at Biergarten in Epcot?

-Currently, you’ll find the same menu options no matter what time of day you dine at Biergarten.
+Currently, you’ll find the same menu options and price no matter what time of day you dine at Biergarten in Epcot.